CoderSsVartak/Sentiment_Analysis/weights/README.md

-The weights are over 150MB so Github is not allowing it to be uploaded.
+The weights are over 150MB in size so unable to upload them.
-Please let me know if there is any way to upload this large a file